 To install the OMA software:

 - 1. Insert the OMA software media USB drive into a USB port on the controller PC. - 2.
-Navigate to the appropriate OMA software installation file (from the USB root drive) for your Windows 7 OS: - For Windows 7 64-bit: SetupOUI\x.x.x.x.exe
+For Windows 7 or 10 (64-bit) installations, navigate to the OMA software installation file (from the USB root drive):